blackravenltd/dojo/README.md

 #### History and Culture
 * WSDLs, XML Hell and The RESTful revolution
 * The ascendancy of JSON
-* The Jeff Bezoz Memo
+* The Jeff Bezos Memo

 ### Unit 7 - Frontend and UI Systems - 'Nice software, shame about the face'